 The College understands that the purchasing of a laptop outright is a difficult financial commitment for some households.
 It should be noted that several of the retailers offer payment plans (many of which are interest free for a certain period of time) and rental agreements, to avoid large upfront payments.
 These rental agreements often include a repair/replacement service.

-The cost of access to the BYO network is currently $50 per student.
-This covers the software licence connection fee, administration costs and onsite technician costs.
+The cost of access to the BYO network is currently $30 per student.
+This covers the administration costs and onsite technician costs.

 What will happen if a BYO laptop is damaged at school?